praesongprasit/EventSiteTest/src/speakers/erica-anderson.md

 </p>

 <p>
-  You know and there's some really key moments that you can build into those logs that you ship to that dashboard or to your Datadog server or whatever you might use.
+  You know and there's some really key moments that you can build into those logs that you ship to that dashboard or to your <a rel="external" href="https://www.datadoghq.com/">Datadog</a> server or whatever you might use.
 </p>

 <p>